jelsdon/bashascetch/README.md

-# bashascetch
+# bashasketch

-bashascetch is a terminal based etch-a-scetch emulator powered by bash
+bashasketch is a terminal based etch-a-sketch emulator powered by bash

 # Controls